Who We Are

 The Pilchard Works produces two different MSC certified sardine tins using traditional manufacturing techniques to bring out the wonderful taste of sustainable Cornish sardine stocks.
 From the moment of capture to the point where fish are processed by the cannery in Douarnenez, Brittany, every effort is made to get the best from the locally caught fish and the labours of the fishermen that catch them.

 Ever wonder what the difference is between a sardine and a pilchard?
 Nothing.
 Both are Sardina Pilchardus, but the smaller fish tend to be called sardines and those over 15cm long called pilchards.

-The Pilchard Works makes three varieties of sustainable sardine tins.
+The Pilchard Works makes two varieties of sustainable sardine tins.
 High in Omega-3 oils and protein, our traditionally made tins are both tasty and healthy.
 Many people eat them right out of the tin or on toast as a quick snack.

 Caught off the shores of Cornwall by small boats fishing for a few hours at a time, the fish are landed while as fresh as possible.
 Hauls are often caught within sight of Newlyn in Mount’s Bay.
 Sometimes a shoal is found so close to the harbour that people can watch the boats at work from the harbour quays, or you can usually see their lights flashing a little further out in the bay.
 The fish are only taken from the boats when in their best condition – a question of oil content in relation to the body weight of the fish.